validsdp/validsdp/README.md

 Usage
 -----

-Examples of usage of the tactic can be found at the end of the "theories/validsdp.v" file.
+Examples of usage of the tactic can be found at the end of the file "theories/validsdp.v" as well as in the file "theories/testsuite.v"

 Documentation
 -------------